A Honeymoon in Space: Chapter XIV–XVI: "The World of the Crystal Cities"

 Jupiter is found to be a still-developing and uninhabitable volcanic wasteland, and the lovers go to the planet's moon Ganymede instead.
 There they find a highly advanced civilization living in domed cities to withstand the cold and dry environmental conditions of the moon.
 The inhabitants of Ganymede are superintelligent and near-divine.
 They show the Earthlings the moon's evolutionary history on an immensely more advanced version of a cinematograph and join them on an expedition into the Jovian atmosphere.

 Chapter XVII–XVIII: "In Saturn's Realms"

 The final destination for the honeymooners is Saturn.
 The planet is home to a diverse ecosystem of bizarre lifeforms.
 The atmosphere is so thick that giant airborne jellyfish-like creatures are capable of living in it while roaming for prey.
-The life found here is more primitive near the equator, and grows increasingly more advanced as the voyagers approach the planet's south pole, starting with marine reptiles resembling those of Earth's Mesozoic era and culminating with cavepeople.
+The life found here is more primitive near the equator, and grows increasingly advanced as the voyagers approach the planet's south pole, starting with marine reptiles resembling those of Earth's Mesozoic era and culminating with cavepeople.